Czech FM: PM Babis's corruption cases 'leave bad taste' | DW | 02.10.2019

 But the most significant point in the negotiations between the UK and the EU — the 'Irish backstop' — seems no closer to being resolved.

-Johnson has since made his "final offer," after the Conflict Zone interview with Petricek was recorded.
+Johnson made his "final offer" after the Conflict Zone interview with Petricek was recorded.

 Was Petricek happy that the whole Brexit deal was being put at risk over this one issue?